 - G) A maximum of one remediation/supplemental assessment attempt on any examination will be offered.
 If a student fails a supplemental assessment, a course sub-committee of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); and a Rotation Coordinator from a different rotation) will meet to determine a course of action, which may include either (1) a supplemental assessment, or (2) a FAILED rotation.
-A student may be deemed to have failed a rotation based on their clinical performance alone. - H) Students with significant professionalism concerns may also be deemed unsuccessful in the course on the basis of unprofessional conduct. - EPAs students will be required to complete EPAs 1 12 for the 2022/2023 academic year.
+A student may be deemed to have failed a rotation based on their clinical performance alone. - H) Students with significant professionalism concerns may also be deemed unsuccessful in the course on the basis of unprofessional conduct.

+EPAs - students will be required to complete EPAs 1 - 12.
 Students must complete a minimum of 14 EPA observations in a 6-week rotation.
 The number of required EPAs will be prorated for rotations less than 6 weeks.
+Please see the individual rotations for the specific EPA requirements.